netzkolchose/elastipy/docs/tutorial.rst

 It produces a heatmap!
 At least in two dimensions.
-In this example we have two dimensions from the **bucket** aggregations ``shapes`` and ``colors``. ``to_matrix()`` will produce a matrix with any number of dimensions, but if it's one or two, we can also convert it to a ``DataFrame``:
+In this example we have two dimensions from the **bucket** aggregations ``shapes`` and ``colors``. ``to_matrix()`` will produce a matrix with any number of dimensions, but if it’s one or two, we can also convert it to a ``DataFrame``:

 .. code:: python3